Solor-pikachu/ROGER/README.md

 # Robust Simultaneous Multislice MRI Reconstruction Using Deep Generative Priors
-This is the codebase for [Robust Simultaneous Multislice MRI Reconstruction Using Deep Generative Priors](https://arxiv.org/abs/2407.21600) (ROGER), which is built upon [openai/guided-diffusion](https://github.com/openai/guided-diffusion/tree/main) with modifications for the training and sampling of image diffusion models and its application to MRI simultaneous multislice reconstruction.
+This is the codebase for [Robust Simultaneous Multislice MRI Reconstruction Using Slice-Wise Learned Generative Diffusion Priors](https://www.sciencedirect.com/science/article/abs/pii/S1361841525003974) (ROGER), which is built upon [openai/guided-diffusion](https://github.com/openai/guided-diffusion/tree/main) with modifications for the training and sampling of image diffusion models and its application to MRI simultaneous multislice reconstruction.

 ## Simultaneous Multislice Reconstruction
 <div align="center">